eisaacson05/scheduling-demo/README.md

 ## Method:
   * SQLite db for low setup overhead.
-  * Compute absolute positions and free time durations from a fixed y-pixels-per-hour.
+  * Compute absolute positions or work orders, free times, and durations of free times from a fixed y-pixels-per-hour.
   * Pass free time durations to the front-end in the html data attribute, for later display in the modal.

 ## Challenges: